Access control

 Single sign-on authentication

 SSO makes logging in easier for users to log and compliance easier for administrators.
-We also allow support just-in-time provisioning of users with the Teams add-on, which means that team members can self-serve creating their account, while still enforcing log in through a specified SSO provider.
+We also allow support just-in-time provisioning of users with our platform add-ons, which means that team members can self-serve creating their account, while still enforcing log in through a specified SSO provider.
 Some SSO features are add-ons.
 Please review each section below for details.
-Authentication domains SSO configuration mostly occurs in your Organization settings and is based on authentication domains…
+Authentication domains SSO configuration mostly occurs in your Organization settings and is based on authentication…

 Read next article